Try your 10 day trial now with Money Back Guarantee.

 Thinking about switching to grain-free dog food?
 Here, at Bug Bakes (as seen on Dragons' Den), we produce premium-quality, hypoallergenic dog food, available both in a regular and a grain-free variety.
 If you want to learn more about us, check out how our subscription plans work.

 All our dog food recipes are made by using ethically farmed insects as a source of high-quality protein and our products are packed with nutrients, vitamins, and minerals.
-You can test our cold-pressed, eco-friendly food with our yummy taster pack today before you decide to make the switch.
+You can test our cold-pressed, eco-friendly food with our yummy 10-day trail today before you decide to make the switch.